Strawberry and basil fruit jelly

 Step 1 Dried basil fruit paste

-Using an immersion blender, mix the water and inulin and place in a saucepan.
+Using an immersion blender, blend the water and inulin and place in a saucepan.

-When boiling, add the caster sugar and trehalose and continue cooking over high heat.
+When it boils, add the caster sugar and trehalose and continue cooking over high heat.

-When the brix is 75°B (approximately 108-110°C), add the dried basil, then the tartaric acid and water (the acid previously dissolved in the water) and pour immediately.
+When the brix reaches 75°B (approx. 108-110°C), add the chopped basil, tartaric acid and water (the acid has been dissolved in the water) and pour in immediately.

 Step 2 Strawberry Fruit Jelly